The Federal Bank Limited (NSE: FEDERALBNK) Q3 2026 Earnings Call dated Jan. 16, 2026

 Venkatraman Venkateswaran

-Even for that transition period which RBI is giving over, if they said they’ll do it over a few years, you won’t see any material bump up.
+But even for that, transition period, which RBI is giving over ECL basis, they’ll do it over a few years.
+So we won’t see any material bump up on this.

 Unidentified Participant